Seagate/cortx-s3server/docs/LB_and_HA/keepalived_config.md

 One possible solution is to assign several IP addresses to each node and for each IP address assign different backup nodes.
-In this case after failover all requests from a failed node will be spread accross several nodes.
+In this case after failover all requests from a failed node will be spread across several nodes.

 Even load distribution in case of failover requires N * (N - 1) IP addresses for the cluster of N nodes.

 There could be different configurations as well.
-For example 4 IP addresses per node for cluster of N nodes - in case of failover this configuratons leads to 25% load increase for some nodes.
+For example 4 IP addresses per node for cluster of N nodes - in case of failover this configurations leads to 25% load increase for some nodes.
-5 IP addresses per node for cluster of N nodes - in case of failover this configuratons leads to 20% load increase for some nodes.
+5 IP addresses per node for cluster of N nodes - in case of failover this configurations leads to 20% load increase for some nodes.

 #### Example configuration 1 - 3 nodes, 2 IPs per node

-Total 6 IP addreses
+Total 6 IP addresses

 | IP     | Master Node | Backup 1 | Backup 2 |
 | ------ | ----------- | -------- | -------- |